asen/smg/docs/index.md

 rrd objects and graphs from these.

-This is where SMG's pre\_fetch simplifies things - it is a special config object defining only an id and a command to execute.
+This is where SMG's pre\_fetch simplifies things - it is a special config object defining an id and a command to execute.
 Then RRD objects can have a pre\_fetch attribute specified with a value - the mentioned pre\_fetch id.
-During every regular commands/rrd updates run SMG will group the objects by their pre\_fetch id and the ones which have such specified will wait fo the pre\_fetch command to complete before their commands are executed.
+A pre\_fetch can also specify parent pre_\fetch effectively forming a set of trees.
+During every regular commands/rrd updates run SMG will run the commands specified by traversing that tree and child commands will only be run after the parent one was executed and succeeded (exit code 0).

 This allows the pre\_fetch command to store its ouput data cached somehere locally on the SMG host and then the actual RRD object